 After having my 2 children, I worked part time for a few years in a large local café where my experiences highlighted the importance of disability awareness in a customer services role.

 My background and current work experiences enable me to draw on both personal and work examples of working with and supporting people with sight loss and other impairments.
-This adds another dimension to the training and completes the training package that both Dave and I can provide.
+This adds another complimentary dimension to the training, consultancy and employment services we offer.

 “I just wanted to say thank you very much for a lovely day on Tuesday, I really enjoyed it and found it very useful – you made us feel very relaxed, hope to meet up again one day in the future.”

 "Thank you for a great day!
 The training was relevant, informative and interactive!
 Having Dave - someone with a visual impairment deliver the training with such confidence is inspiring.
 Lovely people!
-Excellent training.
-Errol the dog was amazing too!"
+Excellent training."